wkusaa/t3-headless-cms-oss/README.md

 # T3 App with Credentials Provider with JWT

-I clone the T3 App Repo and configured Next Auth to use username and password style of authentication.
+I cloned the T3 App Repo and configured Next Auth to use username and password style of authentication.
 Feel free to clone or fork the repo 😎.

 # Create T3 App